HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/database/enablingadb.md

 ## FieldGroups

-A typical Notes constuct are documents containing a group of multi value fields, where values with the same index position form a record.
-On the REST API that is an odd construction.
+A typical Notes construct are documents containing a group of multi value fields, where values with the same index position form a record.
+On the REST API that's an odd construction.
 A document might get returned like this:

 ![Domino REST API Fields](../../assets/images/SampleJsonNoFieldGroup.png)